ClientEarth Communications

 Various actors are increasingly enforcing the redress of misleading claims, including environmental NGOs, consumer groups, advertising regulators, consumer regulators, class action lawyers and competitors.
 For example, the European consumer network of 27 consumer regulators is investigating 20 different airlines for making a range of misleading claims.
 A French prosecutor is investigating an oil and gas company for potential criminal infractions relating to greenwashing.

-Green claims made in advertising needing to be evidence-based puts a particular focus on the environmental advertising sectors where the environmental evidence is at its worst – the highest polluting industries which bear huge responsibility for climate change, biodiversity loss and harmful pollution.
+The fact that green claims made in advertising need to be evidence-based puts a particular focus on the environmental advertising sectors where the environmental evidence is at its worst – the highest polluting industries which bear huge responsibility for climate change, biodiversity loss and harmful pollution.
 Heavily fossil fuel-linked businesses have found their claims the focus of an increasing amount of litigation and regulatory action.
+This includes industries like oil and gas but also airlines, cruise ships, SUV manufacturers, chemicals and plastics.

 Previous scandals around environmental claims, including the ‘Dieselgate’ scandal, have attracted further regulatory investigations and follow-on litigation, as claimants and regulators have seen the potential for fines and damages.
 Such further legal action tends to come with compelled disclosure of internal documents (which may include documents relating to or held by the relevant ad agency) and/or significant financial impacts in the form of fines or damages.
 These are significant risks to ad agency clients, which relate directly to the work agencies’ do.